AIWS is a world society dedicated to understand AI and to positively influence its impact society

 Nguyen continued, “To examine AI in a humanistic context, we have begun the AI World Society Initiative to examine the human side of AI and to build an AI ethical framework, standards and models for the management and governance of AI, the development of AI products, and AI education.”

-In making the announcement Nguyen called for scholars, students and leaders in cyber ethics and cybersecurity to contact the AIWS for details and to apply for participation in monthly roundtable discussions.
-Contact Tuan Nguyen: Tuan Nguyen firstname.lastname@example.org
+Nguyen called for scholars, students and leaders in cyber ethics and cybersecurity to contact the AIWS for details and to apply for participation in monthly roundtable discussions at: firstname.lastname@example.org

 Artificial Intelligence World Society – Key Initiatives are to build: